EducationalTestingService/skll/doc/run_experiment.rst

 experiments, this summary file will contain training set sizes and the averaged scores for all combinations of featuresets, learners, and objectives.

-If `seaborn <http://seaborn.pydata.org>`__ is available when running a :ref:`learning_curve <learning_curve>` experiment, actual learning curves are also generated as PNG files - one for each feature set specified in the configuration file.
+When running a :ref:`learning_curve <learning_curve>` experiment,
+actual learning curves are also generated as PNG files - one for each feature set specified in the configuration file.
 Each PNG file is named ``EXPERIMENT_FEATURESET.png`` and contains a faceted learning curve plot for the featureset with objective functions on rows and learners on columns.
 Here's an example of such a plot.

-If you didn't have seaborn available when running the learning curve experiment, you can always generate the plots later from the learning curve summary file using the :ref:`plot_learning_curves <plot_learning_curves>` utility script.
+You can also generate the plots from the learning curve summary file using the :ref:`plot_learning_curves <plot_learning_curves>` utility script.

     .. image:: learning_curve.png